ahkab/ahkab/doc/misc/A-Good-Idea.rst

 easy to see what's going on behind the hood.

-And the algorithms are there for you to see, inspect and, if need be, correct.
-Too often scientific papers about software come with no available implementation or the source is not distributed: with ``ahkab`` all code is available under a copy-left license, allowing you to benefit of the code, modify it and giving others the same freedom.
+And the algorithms are there for you to see, inspect and, if need be,
+correct: too often scientific papers about software come with no available implementation or the source is not distributed: with ``ahkab`` all code is available under a copy-left license, allowing you to benefit of the code, modify it and giving others the same freedom.